flare-foundation/flare-ai-kit/README.md

 git clone --recursive https://github.com/flare-foundation/flare-ai-kit.git
 ```

+Follow the README in each submodule to start building.

 ## Contributing

-Open an issue or start a discussion in our [GitHub repository](https://github.com/flare-foundation/flare-ai-kit).
+We actively welcome contributions - open an issue or start a discussion.